sdohatlas/covid/README.md

-# SDOHAtlas.Github.io
+# The U.S. COVID-19 Atlas
-interactive web mapping app for SDOH atlas
+interactive web mapping app for state and county exploration of the COVID-19 Pandemic